-Physics use math to explain the behavior of matter as we observe it with the naked eye.
+The physics of soccer use math to explain the behavior of the soccer ball as we observe it with the naked eye.

 Soccer physics explain why the soccer ball curves, why the ball bounces and how high it bounces as well as how the pressure in the ball affects the bounce or kick of the ball.